 And one of the scribes came and heard them arguing, and recognizing that He had answered them well, asked Him (Jesus), "What commandment is the foremost of all?"
 Jesus answered, "The foremost is, 'Hear, O Israel!
 The Lord our God is one Lord; and you shall love the Lord your God with all your heart, and with all your soul, and with all your mind, and with all your strength.
 Mark 12:28-30 NASB®

-If we don’t obey God from love, there is a danger of developing a mentality of legalism.
-Legalism simply put is, strict adherence to a list of do’s and don’ts (even God’s), but not relying on or trusting in His Spirit for the doing (Romans 7:6 & Galatians 3:1-5).
-If legalism is your way of life, you need to ask yourself, “Am I relying on my own works to save myself instead of believing in Jesus Christ?”
-If you are relying on your own works then you are not a Christian.
+If we don't obey God from love, there is a danger of developing a mentality of legalism.
+Legalism simply put is, strict adherence to a list of do's and don'ts (even God's), but not relying on or trusting in His Spirit for the doing (Romans 7:6, Galatians 3:1-5).
+If legalism is your way of life, you need to ask yourself, "Am I relying on my own works to save myself?"
+If you are relying on your own works to save you instead belief in Jesus, then you are not a Christian.
 Go back and read lesson 3 if you think you might be relying on your works for salvation.

 What mindset enables us not be legalistic but to obey God through His Spirit?
 Having the mindset of "being not doing" in a love relationship with God.
 This mindset will stop our minds from being in an automatic doing mode, to being in a "how can I love God" mode.
 This permits the Holy Spirit to control us because our minds and hearts will be on God instead of only on what a task demands.

-- Read Psalm 13:5a & 119:159.
-Everyone's life has circumstances and demands that need to be handled, as well as duties that need to be done.
-It’s part of living.
+- Everyone's life has circumstances and demands that need to be handled, as well as duties that need to be done.
+It's part of living.
 We all have a motivation behind what we do.
 Take a few quiet moments and ask God to show you your motivations behind your actions.
-Is it to please other people (your self included), or just simply the need to do or not do a thing?
-Are you motivated by wanting to look good or spiritual?
+Is it to please other people including yourself?
+Is it simply because you are a work alcoholic?
+Is your motivation wanting to look good or even spiritual?
 Maybe your driving force is to be respected or simply to be accepted and liked?
 If you want to have a strong relationship with God, you need to be working on having the love of God as your primary motivation behind what you do.
-A great question to ask yourself as you go about your day is, “Am I doing this or not doing this out of my love for God?”
-Remember the Greatest Commandment!
+A great question to ask yourself as you go about your day is, "Am I doing this out of my love for God?"

 Why should we love God?